jh80chung/tizen-docs/docs/platform/porting/kernel.md

 - `multi-user.target`

   Special target unit for setting up a multi-user system with non-graphical support.
+The Tizen platform uses the `systemd` user session for App privilege daemons.
 On the Tizen platform, this target is used for launching platform infrastructure daemons, such as `dbus` (system session), power manager, GPS manager, telephony daemon, WRT (Web Run Time) security daemon, and the media server.
 Some `systemd`-related daemons (such as `systemd-logind`) are also started in this phase.

 - `graphical.target`

   Special target unit for setting up a graphical environment.
-Some important daemons (such as the access control and OMA DS agent servers) that must have root permission are launched at this point.
-The Tizen platform uses the `systemd` user session for App privilege daemons.
+Some important daemons (such as the access control and etc) that must have root permission are launched at this point.
 Some daemons related to the graphics system, such as Enlightenment (window manager), are launched with the App privilege in this phase.
-The Tizen platform has its special target for middleware and mobile service: `tizen-middleware.target` starts the platform service daemons, such as calendar, contacts, email, message, sound, and download provider. `tizen-mobile-session.target` starts some service daemons related with the mobile session.

 ## BSP customization